FEUP-LEIC-ES-2023-24/2LEIC01T4/README.md

 In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.

-### User stories
-> [!Caution] This section will *not* exist in your report, it is here only to explain how you should describe the requirements of the product as **user stories**.

-The user stories should be created as GitHub items in the Project board.

-A user story is a description of desired functionality told from the perspective of the user or customer.
-A starting template for the description of a user story is *As a < user role >, I want < goal > so that < reason >.*

-User stories should be created and described as items in your GitHub Project with the label "user story".

-You should name the item with either the full text of the user story or a shorter name, up to you, and, in the "comments" field, add all relevant notes, the image(s) of the user interface mockup(s) (see below) and the acceptance test scenarios (see below), linking to its acceptance test in Gherkin, whenever available.

-**INVEST in good user stories**.
-You may add more details after, but the shorter and complete, the better.
-In order to decide if the user story is good, please follow the [INVEST guidelines](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).

-**User interface mockups**.
-After the user story text, you should add a draft of the corresponding user interfaces, a simple mockup or draft, if applicable.

-**Acceptance tests**.
-For each user story you should write also the acceptance tests (textually in [Gherkin](https://cucumber.io/docs/gherkin/reference/)), i.e., a description of scenarios (situations) that will help to confirm that the system satisfies the requirements addressed by the user story.

-**Value and effort**.
-At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method) and the team should add an estimation of the effort to implement it, for example, using points in a kind-of-a Fibonnacci scale (1,2,3,5,8,13,20,40, no idea).

 ### Domain model